eoncarlyle/learning-rust/Chapter3.md

 a race condition where if _N_ was the original mutex value and the _N_ th leader acquired the mutex first but a !
 _N_ follower did the same, a race condition would apply.
 At this point we're using a _lot_ of mutexes, but I think this could technicaly be fixed with another one

+The provided solution was much less restrictive than my idea, but I think my solution still makes sense